MicrosoftDocs/VBA-Docs/api/Outlook.Application.NewMail.md

 # Application.NewMail Event (Outlook)

-Occurs when one or more new e-mail messages are received in the  **Inbox**.
+Occurs when one or more new email messages are received in the  **Inbox**.

 ## Syntax